gopiashokan/Retail-Sales-Analysis-and-Forecast-using-Machine-Learning/README.md

 - **Algorithm Assessment**: In the realm of regression, our primary objective is to predict the continuous variable of weekly sales.
 Our journey begins by splitting the dataset into training and testing subsets.
 We systematically apply various algorithms, evaluating them based on training and testing accuracy using the R2 (R-squared) metric, which signifies the coefficient of determination.
 This process allows us to identify the most suitable base algorithm tailored to our specific data.

-- **Algorithm Selection**: After thorough evaluation, two contenders, the Extra Trees Regressor and Random Forest Regressor, demonstrate commendable testing accuracy.
+- **Algorithm Selection**: After a thorough evaluation, two contenders, the Extra Trees Regressor and Random Forest Regressor, demonstrate commendable testing accuracy.
 Upon checking for any overfitting issues in both training and testing, both models exhibit strong performance without overfitting concerns.
 I choose the Random Forest Regressor for its ability to strike a balance between interpretability and accuracy, ensuring robust performance on unseen data.

 - **Model Accuracy and Metrics**: Upon optimizing parameters, model1 and model2 exhibit impressive accuracies of 97.4% and 97.7%, respectively.
 Opting for model1 (with MarkDowns) ensures robust predictions for unseen data.
 Additional evaluation includes key metrics like mean absolute error, mean squared error, root mean squared error, and the coefficient of determination (R-squared), offering a comprehensive assessment of the model's performance and reliability.

 - **Model Persistence**: We conclude this phase by saving our well-trained model to a pickle file.
 This strategic move enables us to effortlessly load the model whenever needed, streamlining the process of making predictions on weekly sales in future applications.

 **Exploratory Data Analysis (EDA) - Streamlit Application:**